kroy-the-rabbit/dnsgui/README.md

 ### Security Considerations

 This app is designed to be protected as management.

 An additional layer of security should be applied by implementing SSL and HTTP Basic Auth.
-With a more robust web server like nginx, it would be possible to implement two-factor authentication.
+Even lighttpd supports a variety of backends like MySQL, LDAP, and PAM.

 Finally, this app includes CDN resources for bootstrap and JQuery.
-For the hyper-security-conscious, it might be desirable to host those resources locally, which would require a simple edit to `view/index.html`.
+For the hyper-security-conscious, it might be desirable to host those resources locally, which would require a simple edit to [view/index.html](view/index.html).

 ### TODO